patch2imod(1) patch2imod(1)

 If the patch file contains a column of numbers after the correlation

-coefficient or residual values, these will also be stored in the model
+coefficient or residual values, these will also be stored as secondary

 One can also read the model in on top of a tomogram; by default it is